Courts & tribunals

 Most Supreme Court cases are heard in Melbourne, but judges also travel throughout Victoria to hear cases.

 The County Court

-The Appeals Division of the County Court deals with appeals concerning criminal judgements that have come from the Magistrates' Court of Victoria, or judgements that have been made by magistrates within the criminal and family divisions of the Children's Court.
+The Appeals Division of the County Court deals with appeals about criminal judgements that have come from the Magistrates' Court or the Children's Court.

 Most County Court cases are heard in Melbourne, but judges travel throughout Victoria to hear cases.

 The Magistrates' Court of Victoria (new window) is the lowest-level Victorian court.
 It is divided into areas of responsibility that include: